Amourspirit/python-scriptmerge/README.rst

 * If you need to create a standalone executable from your Python script, I recommend using an alternative such as `PyInstaller <http://www.pyinstaller.org/>`_.

-Since Stickytape relies on correctly analysing both your script and any dependent modules, it may not work correctly in all circumstances.
+Since scriptmerge relies on correctly analysing both your script and any dependent modules, it may not work correctly in all circumstances.
 I bodged together the code a long time ago for a specific use case I had, so many normal uses of Python imports are not properly supported.